usmanwardag/Higher-Order-Filters/README.md

 # Higher-Order-Filters
-The code can be used to create higher order (Bessel, ButterWorth or Chebyshev) high-pass and low-passfilters using Sallen Key Architecture.
+The code can be used to create higher order (Bessel, ButterWorth or Chebyshev) high-pass and low-pass filters using Sallen Key Architecture.